 Camrose main street (50 St.) is also home to Jaywalker’s Jamboree and the Camrose Cruisers Show ‘n Shine.
 For these events the City of Camrose blocks off main street, from traffic so people can walk around and take in the event.
 Following the Show ‘n Shine, the street is opened and winning vehicles cruise the main street.

-Camrose and other surrounding communities have a strong Scandinavian background, as many earl residents came from Norway.
+Camrose and other surrounding communities have a strong Scandinavian background, as many early residents came from Norway.
 The Scandinavian influence can be found:

 Visitors interested in historical buildings, Camrose should take to the streets.
 Suggestions, for a walking tour would include an Alberta Heritage Building, the old Public Library (4857 50 St).
 Built in 1908 to house the Canadian Club of Camrose, this building offered the city’s prominent businessmen a place to read, play billiards, and socialize.
 It was sold in 1918 and was later occupied by a Provincial Courthouse and Treasury Branch.
 In 1957, it was moved one block to its present location and transformed into the former Camrose Public Library.
 (Alberta Culture and Community Spirit, Historic Resources Management Branch (File: Des.
 163)